This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 We have yet to see a lapis that is anywhere as bright as synthetic ultramarine, so we try to remember to thank Jean-Baptiste Guimet (inventor of the synthetic version we all know and love) for figuring out how to add this rich heavenly blue to our palettes.
 However the genuine article has its charms (some sell the natural version's impurities as qualities that number among its charms).
 We have only tried one paint that was made with genuine lapis and it yellowed fairly significantly.
 Someday perhaps we'll do a deeper dive on Genuine Lapis Lazuli, but today we're talking about modern Ultramarine.

-Explore Ultramarine Blues
+Naming Ultramarine Blues in General

 Ultramarine Green Shade?